 I think I’m forgetting how to write a blog post.
-I’ve been away from my kitchen the past two weekends, first to New York for a wedding, then to St. Augustine for a relaxing weekend.
+I’ve been away from my kitchen the past two weekends, approved first to New York for a wedding, seek then to St. Augustine for a relaxing weekend.
 I hadn’t even been to the grocery store in a month!
 Sacrilege.

 In New York, I ate and ate – things like delicious Cambodian sandwiches from Num Pang and outstanding brussel sprouts and assorted goodies at Momofuku Ssam Bar.
 (Not to mention the warm cookies and milk at the Milk Bar next door – awesome on a plate!)
 In St. Augustine, we found the perfect gelato handmade daily by their gelato maker at Cafe del Hidalgo.